web-extend/web-extend/docs/guide/essentials/browsers.md

 - Firefox for `firefox-mv2` or `firefox-mv3`
 - Chrome for all other targets

-See [web-ext run](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#web-ext-run) for a full list of config.
-Here are some common custom settings.
+To customize settings for the runner, you can create a `web-ext.config.[m|c]js` file in the root directory.
+See [web-ext run](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#web-ext-run) for a full list of configurations.

+### Recipes

-### Open the specific URL
+#### Open the specific URL

 Open a tab at the specificed URL when the browser starts.
 Example:

-::: code-group

 ```js [web-ext.config.js]
 import { defineWebExtConfig } from "web-extend";